cloudnativea/ChatMessagesAPI/README.md

-# Chat API
+# Chat API <br>
-## This prject for a master course[Software managment] in software engineering at Birzeit university.
+## This project is for a master course[Software Managment] in Software Engineering at Birzeit University

 ### Project name : Cloud Native App | Simple Messaging Application